-- Reduce errors and wasted time for all parties by providing "just in time" education and knowledge to people wanting to report problems - Improve quality by making it easier to submit a valid complaint - Improving the effectiveness of policy-compliance activities - Improving the data available for GNSO (working-group) and ICANN (advisory-group) policymaking - Improving the data available for compliance activities systems transformation to the GNSO Council at the ICANN 48 meeting in November 2013.
-In the meantime, the ICANN Policy team will liaise with the Contractual Compliance team for any reporting needs for policy development (see recommendation 6.3).
+- Reduce errors and wasted time for all parties by providing "just in time" education and knowledge to people wanting to report problems - Improve quality by making it easier to submit a valid complaint - Improving the effectiveness of policy-compliance activities - Improving the data available for GNSO (working-group) and ICANN (advisory-group) policymaking - Improving the data available for compliance activities to the GNSO Council at the ICANN 47 meeting in July 2013.
+In the meantime, the ICANN Policy team can liaise with the Compliance team for any reporting needs for policy development (see recommendation 6.3).

 ICANN Staff recommends the GNSO community await the deployment of the public facing Contractual Compliance dashboard(s) and the completed migration of the complaint front-end to icann.org before considering further action.
-Staff also recommends that the Contractual Compliance team is requested to provide a status update on the three year plan and reporting
+Staff also recommends that the Compliance team is requested to provide a status update on the three year plan and reporting systems transformation